Mad Men season 5: Plot

-Lane Pryce struggles with his own demons as he is revealed to be greatly in debt and owing a good amount of taxes from when he moved his money to the US last season to help keep the firm afloat.
+Lane Pryce struggles with his own demons as he is revealed to be greatly in debt and owing a good amount of taxes from when he moved his money to the United States to help keep the firm afloat.
 When his scheme to use his Christmas bonus to pay off his tax debt fails, Lane is forced to steal from the company to pay his debt.
-Don discovers this and asks Lane for his resignation, who then kills himself rather than face the disgrace of resigning and returning to England.
-He hangs himself in his office, leaving Roger, Pete, and Don to cut him down.
-Nobody but Don knows the reason behind his suicide.
-Don takes it especially hard and has hallucinations of his brother Adam, who also committed suicide by hanging.
-Don appears to blame himself for both deaths.
+Don ultimately discovers the embezzlement and fires Lane.
+Unwilling to face the disgrace of resigning and returning to England, Lane hangs himself in his office and is found by the SCDP staff.
+Don takes Lane's death especially hard and begins to experience hallucinations of his brother Adam, who also died by suicide via hanging.